 When Engagement level How What Exhibition period Re-exhibition of any amended application Consult Ask for community views about options identified by Council.
-In addition to minimum statutory requirements, take all reasonable steps to ensure stakeholders are advised of the opportunity to input Recognise community views and concerns and ensure these are reflected as inputs into Council's final decision Ensure Council's statement of reason for decision is published Council may re-exhibit an amended application at its discretion dependent on the: • extent it differs from the original application • environmental impact • effect on local amenity Note: See relevant DCPs for specific timeframes (where relevant)

-^ Exclusion of Christmas/New Year period: The period between 20 December and 10 January (inclusive) is excluded from the calculation of a period of public exhibition.
-This is a requirement under the EP&A Act and as such this overrides provisions in DCPs that relate to this notification period.
+In addition to minimum statutory requirements, take all reasonable steps to ensure stakeholders are advised of the opportunity to input Recognise community views and concerns and ensure these are reflected as inputs into Council's final decision Ensure Council's statement of reason for decision is published Council may re-exhibit an amended application at its discretion dependent on the: • extent it differs from the original application • environmental impact • effect on local amenity Note: See Appendix 1 'Consolidated Notification Requirements' for specific timeframes (where relevant) [^] Exclusion of Christmas/New Year period: The period between 20 December and 10 January (inclusive) is excluded from the calculation of a period of public exhibition.
+This is a requirement under the EP&A Act and as such this overrides provisions in the 'Consolidated Notification Requirements' that relate to this notification period.
 Note.
 See also section 36 (2) of the Interpretation Act 1987 for the applicable rule where an exhibition period includes a weekend or public holiday.
 Members of the community who are affected by proposed major development should be consulted by the proponent before an application for planning approval is made.

-If a particular matter has different exhibition or notification period that apply under the EP& A Act, the longer period applies.
+If a particular matter has d lifferent exhibition or I notification period that apply und er the EP&A Act, the longe r period applies.
 Submissions with respect to a plan, application or other matter may be made during the minimum period of its public exhibition.
 Where the exhibition is for a specified longer period, then submissions may be made during that specified longer period.

-Where a plan, application or other matter has been publicly exhibited, the plan or application is not to be made, determined or finalised, until after the public exhibition period has ended.

-Providing reasons for decisions will enable all stakeholders to a decision to understand why it was made.
+Where a plan, application or other matter has been publicly exhibited, the plan or application is not to be made, determined or finalised, until after the public exhibition period has ended. nade, determined or Providing reasons for decisions will enable all stakeholders to a decision to understand why it was made.
 The statement of reasons can be very simple for simple decisions, and more detailed for complex decisions.
 For applications for development consent (DAs) and modifications of DAs (being an application that was publicly exhibited).
-Council must provide a public notification of:

-- (a) the decision, and - (b) the date of the decision, and - (c) the reasons for the decision (having regard to any statutory requirements applying to the decision), and - (d) how community views were taken into account in making the decision.

-\An Employment Lands or Housing Strategy.

-\\A precinct based planning proposal or DCP (such as the CBD Planning Proposal) or comprehensive LEP or DCP amendment (such as the Harmonisation Planning Proposal).

-\\\A minor planning proposal or development control plan is either site-specific or a single-issue type amendment.
+Council must provide a public notification of: (a) the decision, and (b) the date of the decision, and (c) the reasons for the decision (having regard to any statutory requirements applying to the decision), and (d) how community views were taken into account in making the decision.
+Such as an Employment Lands or Housing Strategy.
+A precinct based planning proposal or DCP (such as the CBD Planning Proposal) or comprehensive LEP or DCP amendment (such as the Harmonisation Planning Proposal).
+A minor planning proposal or DCP is either site-specific or a single-issue type amendment.

+Draft LSPS and LHS

+CITY OF PARRAMA

+to Bankstown Kogarah

+.Î_N

+2km

+to H

+EPPING

+to Macquarie Chat

+LEGEND Greater Parramatta Metropolitan Centre Strategic Centre Growth Precinct GPOP Boundary to the Inner West

+Sydney Metro Rail Potential Metro Rail Potential Mass Transit Suburban Rail Light Rail (Stage 1) Potential Light Rail (Stage 2)

+Publi

+A

+Lor